American propaganda during World War II: Leaflets

-Leaflets could be dropped from aircraft to populations in locations unreachable by other means; for example, when the population was afraid or unable to listen to foreign radio broadcasts.
+Leaflets and newspapers could be dropped from aircraft, sometimes to populations in locations unreachable by other means; for example, when the population was afraid or unable to listen to foreign radio broadcasts.
 As such, the United States extensively used leaflets to convey short informational tidbits.
 In fact, one squadron of B-17 bombers was entirely dedicated to this purpose.
 Leaflets were also used against enemy forces, providing "safe conduct passes" that enemy troops could use to surrender as well as counterfeit ration books, stamps and currency.
 The very scale of the leaflet operations had its effect on enemy morale, showing that the American armament industry was so productive that planes could be diverted for this purpose.

 The use of leaflets against Japanese troops was of little effect.
 Many civilians in Okinawa discounted pamphlets declaring that prisoners would not be harmed.
 By the time American B-29 Superfortress bombers reached the Japanese home islands and intensely firebombed industrial and civilian centers with impunity, the leaflets had improved, providing "advance notice" of bombings that ensured the leaflets were read avidly despite prohibitions.
 These pamphlets were dropped in many targeted Japanese cities, declaring they had no wish to harm civilians but rather only strategic targets such as military bases and defense industries, encouraging them to flee the cities to avoid the bombings, and that the bombings could be stopped by demanding new leaders who would end the war.
 After the atomic attacks, more pamphlets were dropped, warning that the Americans had an even more powerful explosive at their disposal equal to that of 2,000 B-29 bombers carrying thousands of conventional bombs.
 When the Japanese government subsequently offered to surrender, the U.S. continued to drop pamphlets, telling the Japanese people of their government's offer and that they had a right to know the terms.

 The American Historical Association's G.I.
 Roundtable Series of pamphlets was used to ease transition to the post-war world.